 Choosing a qualified dental professional from cosmetic dentistry is crucial when seeking optimum results from your whitening treatment.
 We say this because if the dentist is not experienced and qualified, many short-term and long-term side effects can occur.

 Studies on the subject of teeth whitening side effects say that hypersensitivity and gum irritation are common side effects after professional whitening.
-Among the most common and potential side effects of professional teeth whitening is hypersensitivity.
 However, this is temporary.
 The main reason for tooth sensitivity is exposure to high levels of hydrogen peroxide and carbamide peroxide.
 The bleaching agents alter the enamel and that’s what causes the teeth to be sensitive to high temperatures.
 The severity of tooth sensitivity depends a lot on the patient’s dental condition.
 For example, someone who already has sensitive teeth or poor oral health is more likely to suffer from high sensitivity after whitening.
 On the contrary, someone who looks after their teeth may just go through hypersensitivity for a week or two.
 Factors directly proportional to the severity of side effects in patients are treatment duration, peroxide percentage, etc.

 After a standard professional teeth whitening session, tooth sensitivity should not last more than 48 hours or a maximum of 3 days.
 If it lasts longer than a week, it’s time to reach out to your dentist because something’s not right.